I think I could possibly be Halloween’s number one fan.

-Research the supernatural in a different culture to your own and use an element of your discoveries to include in your next piece of fiction or poetry.
+Research the supernatural in a different culture to your own and use an element of your discoveries to include in your next piece of fiction.

 For example, in Southeast Asian Mythology, the Krasue is a nightly spirit with the face and hair of a beautiful woman.
 But don’t be fooled.
 Below the neck, or rather attached to it, are her trailing internal organs.

-Super creepy, no?
+Super creepy.
 One is alerted to her whereabouts by the presence of a glowing light around marshy areas at night.

 The title for this point comes from the bestselling 2014 novel Horrorstör by Grady Hendrix (about unsettling phenomena in an IKEA-like store called ORSK).

 The cluster part?
 Well, as a mature student, I’m very happy to no longer only associate this word with cheap cereal or headaches; but rather as an effective tool to stimulate the imagination.

 The technique developed by Gabriele Lusser Rico, apparently works by engaging both the left and right brain and is an essential tool if you’re feeling a little bunged up, creatively speaking.
 The idea is to really let go and avoid making conscious decisions about where your cluster goes.